 The FLX2 System is equipped with balanced analog audio input and output to be connected to 3rd party video or PC conferencing system.
-This allows the FLX Microphones and Speaker to be used as Microphones and Speaker for the video call.
+This allows the FLX Microphones and Speaker to be used as Microphones and Speaker for video calls.
 It also provides Acoustic Echo Cancelation and Noise Control to the video call.